Amazon Rekognition Video for Media Analysis

 With Amazon Rekognition Video, you pay only for what you use.
 There are no minimum fees, licenses, or upfront commitments.

 Streamline operational tasks

-With the rich metadata returned by Amazon Rekognition Video, you can easily scale and automate manual operational tasks such preparing content for VOD, inserting ads and creating ‘binge-friendly’ prompts such as skipping to the next episode when end credits start rolling.
-This saves costs and allows human workforces to focus to higher value tasks.
+With the rich metadata returned by Amazon Rekognition Video, you can easily scale and automate manual operational tasks such as preparing content for VOD, inserting ads and creating ‘binge-friendly’ prompts such as skipping to the next episode when end credits start rolling.
+This saves costs and allows human workforces to focus on higher value tasks.